-Calcium metabolism, Calcitonin function, Vitamin D3 & Biosynthesis of calcitriol
+Calcium metabolism, Calcitonin function, Vitamin D3 and Biosynthesis of calcitriol

 Calcium metabolism is the regulation of calcium ions (Ca2+) in (via the gut) & out (via the gut and kidneys) of the body, and between body compartments: the blood plasma, the extracellular and intracellular fluids, and bone, calcium plays an important role in a wide range of biological functions, either in the form of its free ion or bound complexes, One of the most important functions of bound calcium is in skeletal mineralization.

 Calcitonin is a peptide hormone of 32 amino acids, It is secreted from the parafollicular C cells of the human thyroid (less commonly the parathyroid and thymus), and it is a calcium-lowering hormone.

 Calcitonin reduces plasma calcium concentration in three separate ways:

 - The primary target of calcitonin is bone.
 It reduces bone resorption by inhibiting osteoclasts function.
 This results in a decrease in the concentration of both calcium and phosphate in serum. (a metabolic effect opposite to those of parathyroid hormone).